Eximchain/terraform-aws-quorum-cluster/README.md

 $ cp examples.tfvars terraform.tfvars
 ```

 Check terraform.tfvars and change any values you would like to change.
-Note that the values given in examples.tfvars is NOT completely AWS free tier eligible.
+Note that the values given in examples.tfvars is NOT completely AWS free tier eligible, as they include t2.small instances.
 We do not recommend using t2.micro instances, as they were unable to compile solidity during testing.

 Apply the terraform configuration